GirolamoOddo/AppliedMath_Notebooks/README.md

 All the codes provided in this repository are the result of my personal study.
 They have not been peer-reviewed and may therefore contain errors or inaccuracies.
 They should be considered as a starting point for further exploration.

 ---
-#### **Acknowledgements**

-This collection mainly stems from insights for further study provided to me by Prof. Matteo Parsani and Dr. Roberto Nuca from the Advanced Algorithm and Numerical Simulation Lab at KAUST, during my time visiting their laboratory.
-I would therefore like to thank they for the extensive overview provided me on the world of applied mathematics and numerical simulation.